MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 Yes, you can open protected PDF files that others have shared with you via SharePoint and OneDrive for Business.
 Tap the link, and this app opens the file for you.

-## I've just downloaded the app, how do I confirm it's working?
+## How do I get started with the viewer app?

-Because the app is designed to open and display specific file types, you will need to access one of these files from your mobile device to see the viewer in action.
+From your mobile device, you will need to access one of the files that the app supports to see the viewer in action.
 For example:

 - **A .rpmsg file**: This is a rights-protected email message that displays as an attachment in an email message when your email app on your mobile device does not natively support rights management data protection.